TTatsuaki/SyRI-Project/README.md

 ## What happened?
 Around the world, algorithmic decision-making systems are increasingly deployed to automate governmental tasks and to identify, detect, and punish people that meet a presupposed profile of alleged criminal activity.
 What variables are deployed to construct a "presupposed profile", are often human determined, and thus prone to bias.
-Govornments are increasingly using such algorithmic decision-making system with a particular objective to combat fraud.
+Governments are increasingly using such algorithmic decision-making system with a particular objective to combat fraud.
 In the Netherlands, fraud became increasingly more important within political debate since the early 2000's.
 Consequently, stricter policy measurements to combat fraud were developed.
 In turn, the use of such algorithmic decion-making systems can lead to unforeseen consequences, especially if these models are programmed with an unexpected bias.
 In the Netherlands, such a case has come to forefront: it is known as the "Dutch Childcare benefits schandal" (Dutch: de Toeslagenaffaire)
 In 2013, an algorithmic decision-making system for fraud detection was adopted: the “risk classification model”.
 (In English, also known as SyRI: "system risk indication")